alexeyinkin/eb-1a/1-process/README.md

-  but I had it in 2015 on my DS-160 form for a tourist visa, so I thought to better be safe than sorry if they match the two forms.
+  but I had it in 2015 on my DS-160 form for a tourist visa, so I thought to better be safe than sorry if they matched the two forms.

-- On the medical page, I was not sure if I had all the required vaccination, but I knew I would get all the missing shots during the medical examination, so I thought 'Yes' was alright here.
+- On the medical page, I was not sure if I had all the required vaccinations, but I knew I would get all the missing shots during the medical examination, so I thought 'Yes' was alright here.